 It is easy to see tropical birds such as the toucan, a rodent such as the capybara or the tepezcuintle, and most likely during your walk you will be accompanied by the sounds of the hauling monkeys.
-East close contact with nature it is another reason that makes Yaxchilán an 10.
+This close contact with nature it is another reason that makes Yaxchilán an 10.

 Visit Yaxchilán will lead you to past Mayans, corners and surprises that make you taste the trip as a unique adventure, is what you get special places.